emoncms/openbem/docs/guide.md

 Start by drawing a floor plan of your house, this could be on paper or using a program such as paint, open office draw or a CAD package.
 Draw an indication of wall widths and include internal walls.

-Measure each wall dimension without initially taking into account the window's and doors, place the dimention on the floorplan.
+Measure each wall dimension without initially taking into account the window's and doors, place the dimension on the floorplan.

 Draw the windows and doors on the floor plan and note each windows width and height.